Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Introduction

 \section{Introduction}

-The intersymbol interefence (ISI) channel has been widely studied in communication theory.
-In optimal detection schemes for the ISI channel, input-output sequences, rather than individual symbols, have to be considered~\cite{Forney}.
+The intersymbol interference (ISI) channel has been widely studied.
+Optimal detection schemes for the ISI channel, consider input-output sequences, rather than individual symbols~\cite{Forney}.
 Sequence detectors such as the \emph{Viterbi} detector, only compute hard decisions~\cite{Viterbi}.
-On the other hand, modern coding techniques require detection schemes that also compute \emph{symbol reliabilities} (also known as \emph{soft-outputs}, \emph{log-likelihood ratios}, etc.,)~\cite{Turbo,Ma,Lim}.
-Some commonly cited detectors that perform this task, include the \emph{soft-output Viterbi algorithm} (SOVA)~\cite{SOVA}, the \emph{Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm}~\cite{BCJR}, and the \emph{max-log-map} (MLM) detector~\cite{EquivSOVA}.
-These detectors have been in use for some time, however there is scarce literature on their analysis.
-That being said, it appears there has been recent interest in the analysis of the MLM detector.
-The marginal symbol error probability has been derived for a 2-state convolutional code in~\cite{Yoshi}; this has been further extended for convolutional codes with constraint length two in~\cite{Lent}.
-Also, approximations for the MLM reliability distributions are obtained in~\cite{Reggiani,Avu}.
+However, modern coding techniques often benefit from detection schemes that also compute \emph{symbol reliabilities}, also known as \emph{soft-outputs}, \emph{log-likelihood ratios}~\cite{Turbo,Ma,Lim}.
+Some well-known detectors that perform this task include the \emph{soft-output Viterbi algorithm} (SOVA)~\cite{SOVA}, the \emph{Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm}~\cite{BCJR}, and the \emph{max-log-map} (MLM) detector~\cite{EquivSOVA}.
+There has been recent interest in the analysis of the MLM detector.
+The marginal symbol error probability has been derived for a 2-state convolutional code in~\cite{Yoshi}; this was further extended for convolutional codes with constraint length two in~\cite{Lent}.
+Approximations for the MLM reliability distributions have been obtained in~\cite{Reggiani,Avu}.

-In this paper, we consider the MLM receiver applied, using binary signaling, to an intersymbol interference (ISI) channel.
+In this paper, we consider the use of an MLM receiver for binary signaling over an ISI channel.
 In particular we consider its \emph{sliding-window} implementation.
 A MLM receiver is termed to be $\L$-truncated, if it only considers a signaling window of length $\L$ around the time instant of interest.
-The analysis of $\L$-truncated MLM receivers is shown to be tractable, in which for any number $n$ of chosen time instants, we derive \emph{exact, closed-form} expressions for \emph{both} i) the \emph{joint} distribution of the symbol reliabilities, and ii) the \emph{joint} probability that the detected symbols are in error.
+The $m$-truncation is used here to falicitate the analysis of the MLM receiver.
+For the $m$-truncated MLM receiver, considering any number $n$ of chosen time instants, we derive \emph{exact, closed-form} expressions for \emph{both} i) the \emph{joint} distribution of the symbol reliabilities, and ii) the \emph{joint} probability that the detected symbols are in error.
 While past work considered only marginal distributions, we provide analytic expressions for joint MLM receiver statistics.
-Our derivation is simple; and follows from a simple observation.
+Our derivation follows from a simple observation.